Samsung Galaxy Note 10+ full review

 We really like the design of the Note 10 which still has the usual sort of mix of materials and craftsmanship, including things like an IP68 waterproof rating.
 However, it's not all plain sailing.

 Whether that's ok with you depends on your stance on using wired headphones.
 We'd rather have the option to plug some old-fashioned cans in, though.
-Unlike a lot of rivals, the Note 10+ doesn't come with a dongle but some USB-C headphones instead.
+Samsung doesn't even include a dongle but offer some USB-C headphones instead.

 Some changes with the physical buttons are worth pointing out, too.
-There's no dedicated Bixby button but you can long press the power key to summon the digital assistant.
-The power and volume keys are now on the left which is highly unusual but actually seems to be pretty comfortable for this right-handed reviewer.
+There's no dedicated Bixby button (did you even notice?) but you can long press the power key to summon the digital assistant if you so wish.

 The Note 10+ comes in a different set of colours to the regular model, so while the Note 10 is available in an exclusive Aura Pink, the plus comes in Aura Glow, Aura Black and Aura White – the latter being the exclusive.